 We Get REsults

-I have helped individuals with various backgrounds, ranging from judges to blue-collar workers.
+I have helped individuals with various backgrounds, ranging from judges and doctors to blue-collar workers and retired individuals.

 How do I create an estate plan for my second marriage or blended family?